jundalisay/sp/content/en/research/dampier/holland/chapter-06.md

 Where having fastened her I made a raft to carry the men's chests and bedding ashore; and before 8 at night most of them were ashore.
 In the morning I ordered the sails to be unbent, to make tents; and then myself and officers went ashore.
 I had sent ashore a puncheon and a 36 gallon cask of water with one bag of rice for our common use: but great part of it was stolen away before I came ashore, and many of my books and papers lost.

-THEY FIND WATER ON THE ISLAND.
+### WATER ON THE ISLAND

-On the 26th following we, to our great comfort, found a spring of fresh water about 8 miles from our tents, beyond a very high mountain which we must pass over: so that now we were, by God's Providence, in a condition of subsisting some time; having plenty of very good turtle by our tents, and water for the fetching.
+On the 26th following we, to our great comfort, found a spring of fresh water about 8 miles from our tents, beyond a very high mountain which we must pass over.

+So that now we were, by God's Providence, in a condition of subsisting some time; having plenty of very good turtle by our tents, and water for the fetching.

 The next day I went up to see the watering-place, accompanied with most of my officers.

 We lay by the way all night and next morning early got thither; where we found a very fine spring on the south-east side of the high mountain, about half a mile from its top: but the continual fogs make it so cold here that it is very unwholesome living by the water.

 Near this place are abundance of goats and land-crabs.
 About 2 mile south-east from the spring we found 3 or 4 shrubby trees, upon one of which was cut an anchor and cable, and the year 1642.

 About half a furlong from these we found a convenient place for sheltering men in any weather.
-Hither many of our men resorted; the hollow rocks affording convenient lodging; the goats, land-crabs, men-of-war-birds and boobies good food; and the air was here exceeding wholesome.
+Hither many of our men resorted.

+The hollow rocks affording convenient lodging; the goats, land-crabs, men-of-war-birds and boobies good food; and the air was here exceeding wholesome.

-AND ARE BROUGHT BACK TO ENGLAND.
+### They Are Brought Back To England

 About a week after our coming ashore our men that lived at this new habitation saw two ships making towards the island.

 Before night they brought me the news; and I ordered them to turn about a score of turtle to be in readiness for their ships if they should touch here: but before morning they were out of sight, and the turtle were released again.

 Here we continued without seeing any other ship till the second of April; when we saw 11 sail to windward of the island: but they likewise passed by.

 The day after appeared 4 sail, which came to anchor in this bay.
-They were His Majesty's ships the Anglesey, Hastings and Lizard; and the Canterbury East India ship.
+They were His Majesty's ships the Anglesey, Hastings and Lizard.

+The Canterbury East India ship.
 I went on board the Anglesey with about 35 of my men; and the rest were disposed of into the other 2 men-of-war.

 We sailed from Ascension the 8th; and continued aboard till the 8th of May: at which time the men-of-war, having missed St. Jago, where they designed to water, bore away for Barbados: but I being desirous to get to England as soon as possible took my passage in the ship Canterbury, accompanied with my master, purser, gunner, and 3 of my superior officers.